alfredodiaz53/big-bang/README.md

 ## Getting Started

 - You will need to instantiate a Big Bang environment tailored to your needs.
-To do this, please copy the  [The Big Bang customer template](https://repo1.dso.mil/big-bang/customers/template) into your own Git repository and make your modifications.
+To do this, copy the  [The Big Bang customer template](https://repo1.dso.mil/big-bang/customers/template) into your own Git repository and make your modifications.

 ## Contributing to Big Bang